tamimart/repro-collab/preregistration.md

 - **Tachistoscope**: A device that presents visual stimuli for precisely controlled durations
 - **Stimuli**: Black squares on a white background
   - Reference square: 9.00 sq.mm (constant)
-  - Comparison squares: 39 different sizes ranging from 8.00 to 15.00 sq.mm
+  - Comparison squares: 39 different sizes randomly generated ranging from 5.00 to 15.00 sq.mm
   - This range includes squares both smaller and larger than the reference

 ### Procedure